-Edges may be sharp, so consider using mitts – especially if it's hot from the grill.
+Edges may be sharp, so consider using mitts, especially if it's hot from the grill.

 Slope of the pan makes it difficult to get tools inside to flip food.

-Flame-roasted vegetables taste amazing hot off the grill.
-But getting them off the grate isn’t, well, great.
+Flame-roasted vegetables taste amazing hot off the grill, but getting them off the grate isn’t, well, great.
 The very slits that let the flame roast your onions and potatoes often claim your veggies when you try to turn them for even browning.

 A grill basket can help you cook squash, peppers, and even fish and shrimp without sacrificing them in the fire.
 These baskets have small openings that allow the smoke and sizzle through while keeping your food off the grate.
 Most have tall sides that keep your food contained, even when you’re flipping.

 Grill baskets come in different sizes and with different styles of openings, handles, and more.
 The right type for you depends heavily upon your menu and your grill.
-Keep reading to learn more, and when you’re done and ready to buy, check our recommendations for the best grill baskets on the market.

 Most grill baskets are made from stainless steel, a durable, attractive metal.
 Stainless steel does not scratch or dent easily.
 Unlike other metals, it doesn’t leach flavor into your food.
 Simply give the basket a quick coat of oil and you’re ready to cook.